docsforadobe/after-effects-scripting-guide/Conversion Process.md

 2. Change Stuff:
     - `./.gitignore` – remove any `build`-related items (as there's no more build system)
     - `./readme.md` – update this to reflect the new language, the fact that things have changed, etc.
-3. Move Stuff:
-    - Move all of the built `./build/markdown/**/` files over to `./docs/`
-    - Delete the `./build/` folder – we don't need the `./build/doctrees/` folder

----

-## Todo

-- [ ] Static elements aren't accounted for or brought over